standardhealth/argo-docs/README.md

 Github pages does some weird things to links.
 It places a forward slash after the URL, whether or not it is called for in the link.
 This has many unintended consequences, almost random-appearing especially broken links to pages and images, and malfunctions of the back and page reload buttons.
 The following methods were determined to be most reliable:

-* Pages should be added to the `/docs` directory.
+* Markdown pages should be added to the `/docs` directory.

-* Images on doc pages must be added to `/website/static/docs/{pagename}/` directory, i.e, you need to make a directory for each page that has an image and drop the image file into it.
+* Images appearing on doc pages must be added to `/website/static/docs/{pagename}/` directory, i.e, you need to make a directory for each page that has an image and drop the image file into it.

 > NOTE: Do not put images intended for doc pages in the `website/static/img` directory